 Before starting VPFIT needs to know where the atomic data is held.
-This is done via an environment variable ATOMDIR, which gives the path and filename to the relevant file (see Section 14) e.g. by or wherever you've put it, and whatever you've called it.
-You should do this before starting VPFIT.
+This is done via an environment variable ATOMDIR, which gives the path and filename to the relevant file (see Section 14) e.g. by setenv ATOMDIR '/home/userid/vpfit/atom.dat'

+or wherever you've put it, and whatever you've called it.
+You should do this before starting VPFIT if you are not using the default option.